With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 The chaos they perceive these days is in the patchwork regulation of the sport, the purview of 38 state agencies.
 Those bodies are “their own fiefdoms,” Hancock said in a recent interview, with racing commissions stocked by the horsemen “who gave the most money to the governor.”

 For years, the Jockey Club failed to get the rest of the industry, and Congress, on board to overhaul horseracing’s regulatory system.
 In 2012, it invited Travis Tygart, chief of the U.S. Anti-Doping Agency (USADA), to speak at its annual roundtable.
-The agency was in the midst of levying doping charges against Lance Armstrong that would strip him of seven Tour de France titles.
+The agency was in the midst of levying doping charges against cyclist Lance Armstrong that would strip him of seven Tour de France titles.
 The Jockey Club pitched Tygart as the sheriff who could clean up horse racing.

 But in 2013, a federal act, which would have given USADA the authority over doping in thoroughbred racing, died without being voted on.
 As it would be for the rest of the decade, the reform effort was opposed by Churchill Downs Inc., the company that owns the track where the Kentucky Derby is run each spring.
-In a Securities and Exchange Commission filing in 2015, the company said provisions in that year’s incarnation of the bill, including allowing USADA to sanction a track’s interstate wagering over doping concerns, “could have a material adverse impact on our business.”
+In a Securities and Exchange Commission filing in 2015, the company said provisions in that year’s incarnation of the bill, including allowing USADA to regulate a track’s interstate wagering over doping concerns, “could have a material adverse impact on our business.”

 And without Churchill Downs, the Jockey Club’s Hancock said, they struggled to convince McConnell, the Kentucky senator who in 2015 became majority leader.
 Richard and Craig Duchossois, the father and son whose family was at one point Churchill Downs’ majority shareholders, have since 2010 personally or through their political action committee contributed more than $7 million to McConnell’s campaign committee, leadership PAC and the super PAC for Republicans in the Senate.